michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0147.md

 ### Definition
 - v: take away a part from; diminish
 ### Family
-detract: detracted, detracting, detraction, detractive, detractor, detracts+;detraction: detractions;detractor: detractors
+- detract: detracted, detracting, detraction, detractive, detractor, detracts+
+- detraction: detractions
+- detractor: detractors
 ### Examples
 - None of these shortcomings detract from what is a fascinating work of revisited history with all the narrative traction of a good mystery.
 - If a hamlet detracted from his composition, he moved it.